 The goals of individual mentoring programs are to:

-Making a Connection (MAC) is a program that provides adult volunteer mentors for youth ages 10 to 17 who are involved in the juvenile justice system.
-Mentors and mentees engage in activities in the community for at least six hours per month.
-Referrals to the program are made by Waterbury Juvenile Probation and the Child, Youth and Family Support Center (CYFSC.)
+Juvenile Justice Mentoring Network is a program that provides adult mentors for youth ages 10 to 17 who are involved in the juvenile justice system.
+We offer traditional mentoring for low to medium risk juvenile justice involved youth, where mentors and mentees engage in activities in the community for at least six hours per month.
+We also offer intensive mentoring for higher risk juvenile justice involved youth, where matches meet in the community for five hours a week.
+We serve youth from Waterbury, Danbury, and Torrington, and referrals to the program are made by Juvenile Probation and the Linking Youth to Natural Communities (LYNC) Program.

 Mentoring NOW, an Office of Juvenile Justice and Delinquency Prevention (OJJDP) Enhancement grant to the individual mentoring programs, allows for the expansion of services to include Juvenile Review Board referrals with a youth initiated model.
 Utilizing natural supports and establishing community connectedness increases the likeliness for positive outcomes and long lasting behavior change in youth.